 Hi.
-Today we will look for changing system time and prompt.
-You may think that what is the relation between system time and prompt, you are right there is no relation 🙂 .
-System time is important for network devices because logs get meaning with them and acl, vpn time limitations works truly with them.
-In order to change the system time we need enable mod not configure but I know it is surprising.
-As you can see time is read from hardware clock.
+Today we will look for changing the system time and prompt.
+You may think that what is the relation between system time and prompt, you are right there are no relation:).
+System time is important for network devices because logs get meaning with them and ACL, VPN time limitations work truly with them.
+In order to change the system time, we need to enable mod not configure but I know it is surprising.
+As you can see time is read from the hardware clock.

 Print Date and Time

 We will start by printing current date and time in the Cisco IOS device.
 We will use the

 S1#clock read-calendar S1# Sep 2 03:25:57.798: %SYS-6-CLOCKUPDATE: System clock has been updated from 07:25:57 EEST Tue Sep 2 2014 to 07:25:57 EEST Tue Sep 2 2014, configured from console by console.

 Set Time and Date

 We can set the date and time with the

 clock set command.
 We will provide the clock in

 HH:MM:SS format and the date

 DD MM YYYY format.
 In this example, we will set the time as 06:28:00 and date 2 September 2015.